 finance while protecting their own rights and interests.

-1. The client’s country or region of residence does not prohibit Virtual Assets trading activities.
+1.The client’s country or region of residence must permit virtual assets trading activities.

-3. Completion of a Knowledge of Virtual Assets
+3. Completion of the “Knowledge of Virtual Assets”.

 To open a Virtual Assets trading account is required a valid securities account.